aptvision/ansible-role-unattended-upgrades/README.md

 [![Build Status of branch master](https://img.shields.io/travis/jnv/ansible-role-unattended-upgrades/master.svg?style=flat-square)](https://travis-ci.org/jnv/ansible-role-unattended-upgrades)
 [![Ansible Role: jnv.unattended-upgrades](https://img.shields.io/ansible/role/8068.svg?style=flat-square)](https://galaxy.ansible.com/jnv/unattended-upgrades/)

-Install and setup [unattended-upgrades](https://launchpad.net/unattended-upgrades) for Ubuntu and Debian (since Wheezy), to periodically install security upgrades.
+Install and setup [unattended-upgrades](https://launchpad.net/unattended-upgrades) for Ubuntu, Debian (since Wheezy) and RedHat to periodically install security upgrades.

 **NOTE:** If you have used version 0.0.1 of the role, you can delete the file `/etc/apt/apt.conf.d/10periodic` as it is not needed anymore.
 You can use the following one-shot command: